-Of course, the best way to maximize deductions in the first place is to ensure that you claim a tax deduction for all legitimate charitable donations you make throughout the tax year.
+Of course, the best way to maximize tax credits in the first place is to ensure that you claim a deduction for all legitimate charitable donations you make throughout the tax year.

 According to Charity Navigator, a monitoring group, many worthy charities are funded by donors who are able to make larger gifts as a result of the charitable tax deductions they later claim.
 But the organization’s website warns that the government continues to be concerned with taxpayers inflating the value of their gifts and abusing the spirit of such tax breaks.

 You can deduct your charitable contributions only if you give to a qualified organization subject to the laws of the United States.
 (See IRS Publication 526.)
 Qualified organizations include those that are religious, charitable, educational, scientific, literary, or seek to prevent cruelty to children or animals.
 World Vision is a qualified organization, so all donations are tax-deductible in full or in part.